vegetable garden

 Once you pull up your first batch of perfect radishes, you might be wondering what to do with that empty space in your garden.
 After all, the last thing you want to do is leave soil bare, right?

-If you know that you're still going to have the right temperature for radishes (between 35 and 65 degrees Fahrenheit) for at least 30 more days, you can always plant a second round.
+If you know that you're still going to have the right temperature for radishes (between 35 and 65°F) for at least 30 more days, you can always plant a second round.
 Just add a handful of compost and sow more radish seeds in the areas you've just harvested your first round from.
 That way, you can keep enjoying radishes through the rest of your cool growing season!

 If, however, you expect the weather to change soon, you can plant something else in that spot to prepare for the upcoming warm growing season.
 I recommend going with something from a different family, so you could, for example, grow bush beans to hang over the side of your raised garden bed, or you could add some basil as soon as you're frost-free.